microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 Assert-WinGetPackageManager -IncludePreRelease
 ```

-If a preview version of WinGet correlated with the Microsoft.WinGet.Client module is installed
+If the prerelease version of WinGet is compatible with the installed Microsoft.WinGet.Client module,
-correctly this will return without error.
+the command returns without error.

 ### Example 4: Check if specific version is installed